-We investigate topics that include the way borders and migration have informed contemporary architecture and street art in Europe, the ways in which modernist practices and ideas have informed the approaches to Fascist built environments, and the role of digital technologies in altering the perception in museums and sites of cultural heritage.
+Among the most important ways we investigate space and place is through research about the history, theory, and practice of curation, which finds its intellectual home in our Centre for Curatorial Studies.
+We also address topics that include the ways that borders and migration have informed contemporary architecture and street art in Europe; the extent to which modernist practices and ideas have shaped the approaches to Fascist built environments; and the role of digital technologies in altering the perception in museums and sites of cultural heritage.

 Are you looking to study an art history degree at undergraduate, masters or PhD level?
 Explore some of the exciting courses below, or visit our subject areas to find out more about the degrees and modules that Essex has to offer.
 If you're not sure which subject is right for you, you can always search for a course.
 If you're looking for research opportunities, or to find a supervisor, you can use our research finder by searching for your research interests.